bparkergit/axi4-lite-uvm-verification/README.md

 - RVALID must be valid after AR has been accepted.
 - Single-cycle handshakes:
 - Test that AW/W/AR/R handshakes can occur on same cycle or different cycles.

 3️⃣ Out-of-Order / Backpressure Scenarios
-- Even though AXI4-Lite is simple:
 - Write AW arrives before W
 - Write W arrives before AW
 - AW and W arrive together
-- Your slave must handle all of these correctly.
+- slave must handle all of these correctly.
 - BVALID only asserted once both AW + W received.
 - Read AR arrives while write in progress
 - Verify read does not overwrite write data or return stale data.

 4️⃣ Reset Behavior

-- Assert aresetn at different times:
+Assert aresetn at different times:
 - While a write is in progress.
 - While a read is in progress.
 - Verify: